simon-smart88/shinyscholar/inst/shiny/modules/template_create.md

 ### **Module: Create template app**

+#### License
+Shinyscholar is licensed under the GPLv3 license and consequently any apps made using the template must be licensed under the same license.

 **INSTRUCTIONS**

 This module allows you to create and download a template for your own application using the `create_template` function.
 Note that in the implementation here, the options for choosing whether individual modules contain mapping, rmarkdown and load/save functionality are unavailable and included by default, except in the case of the map, which will be completely excluded if the *Include map tab?* is unselected.